-Allows you to initiate a Speed Dial call by pressing and holding the Speed Dial digit.
+Allows you to initiate a speed dial call by pressing and holding the speed dial digit.
 If set to Off, Speed Dial numbers designated in your Contacts will not function.

-- 1. Press OK, 9MAZ, 4GH, 3DEF. - 2.
-Use to highlight a setting, then press ok.
+- 1. Press OK, 9 wxyz, 4 ghl, 3 def. - 2.
+Use (i) to select a setting, then press or.